Professor Paul Harper

 - 2005: PG Certificate in Education, University of Southampton

 - 1996: M.Sc.
-Operational Research, University of Southampton
+School of Mathematics, University of Southampton

 - 1995: B.Sc.
-Mathematics and Statistics, University of Bath
+Department of Mathematical Sciences, University of Bath

 I teach the following modules: